turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 numbers.

-We're going to need to look up multiple entries by last name, so our fake data should have two matches and one non-match to ensure that we correctly exclude people with a different last name.
+We're going to need to look up multiple entries by last name, so our fake data should have two matches and one non-match to ensure that we correctly **include** people with the right last name and correctly **exclude** people with a different last name.

 Also, since people can have more than one number, we should make sure that one of the fake entries has more than one phone number, to make sure that we don't just return the first number for each person.

+Building on what we learned working through CSV-I, we'll make it so that `EntryRepository` returns objects.
+Since the data is spread out across two files, we'll want an object that represents the combined records for a single person.
+Let's call it `Entry`.

 Here's a simple test: